casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 1. A compatible client or SDK such as the `JavaScript SDK <https://www.npmjs.com/package/casper-client-sdk>`_, `Java SDK <https://github.com/cnorburn/casper-java-sdk>`_, or GoLang SDK (location forthcoming)
 2. The public key (hex) of 2 accounts (one source account, one target account)
 3. A node RPC endpoint to send the transaction
+4. The transfer amount needs to be 2.5 CSPR or more
+5. The transfer will cost 0.0001 CSPR (10000 motes)

 The Rust Casper Client
 ^^^^^^^^^^^^^^^^^^^^^^